 Founded as the Center for Clinical Investigation & Therapeutics (CCIT) by biostatistics professor Dr. Morton Brown in 1999, the center has also been known as the Center for the Advancement of Clinical Research (CACR) and Biometrics and Outcomes Research Core (BORC) prior to the 2011 launch of SABER.

-We have served as the data coordinating center (DCC) for NIH network-based, individual-investigator, and pharmaceutical company-sponsored studies, for which we have the capacity to simultaneously support multiple clinical studies at various stages of development.
-These collaborations have led to more than numerous publications in peer-reviewed journals and presentations or posters at scientific meetings.
+We have served as the data coordinating center (DCC) for NIH network-based, individual-investigator, and pharmaceutical company-sponsored studies.
+We have the capacity to simultaneously support multiple clinical studies at various stages of development.
+These collaborations have led to numerous publications in peer-reviewed journals and presentations or posters at scientific meetings.

 SABER employs dedicated personnel and tools that provide collaborative expertise in design, conduct, and analysis, administrative coordination and communication, study planning and management, data management, quality control and assurance, and human subjects' protection and regulatory affairs for single and multicenter clinical studies.
 SABER has a robust internal training and quality control environment, with standard operating procedures, work instructions and checklists for common activities.
-Study start-up and study close-out debriefing sessions allow lessons learned from previous staff and faculty to new staff and faculty, in a series of continuous process improvements.
+Study start-up and study close-out debriefing sessions present training opportunities for new staff and faculty.

 Data is at the core of our center's business ... and to that end, we provide a robust computing environment that includes secure, redundant servers for database and web applications, an Oracle back-end database, and a web interface for site data entry and management.
 We collaborate with MICHR (another University of Michigan Institute dedicated to clinical research) on the deployment of a 21 CFR Part 11 compliant database system, OpenClinica.